 Meanwhile let the sugar syrup continue to cook.
 When the syrup temperature approaches 120 °C (take care it doesn’t get hotter, as the temperature will start to rise rapidly) remove from the heat and slowly pour onto the egg whites, with the mixer on a low/medium speed.
-When all the syrup has been added, increase the speed to high (pausing to add a small amount of food colouring; adjust the amount to reach a colour slightly stronger than you actually want as it will become paler when baked), and continue to beat for 5 minutes until the meringue has cooled and is glossy (the bowl may still feel warm to the touch).
+When all the syrup has been added, increase the speed to high (pausing to add a small amount of food colouring; adjust the amount to reach a colour slightly stronger than you actually want as it will become paler when mixed with the almond and icing sugar mix), and continue to beat for 5 minutes until the meringue has cooled and is glossy (the bowl may still feel warm to the touch).

 Fold one-third of the meringue into the almond and egg white mixture.
 Add the remaining meringue and fold until the mix ‘loosens’, leaving a ribbon that slowly relaxes but still retains its shape.
 If the mixture is too stiff the macarons will have a nipple.
 If too loose, they will spread out too much.

 Spoon the macaron mix into a large mixing bag.
 Put a small splodge of the macron mix onto the four corners of the baking parchment sheets to stick them down to the baking tray and hold flat.